How to Read a Hospital Monitor and Interpret Key Parameters

 Note: If you have questions about how to read a hospital monitor or what your SpO₂ means, ask your care team.

 MedLinket offers a full line of disposable SpO₂ sensors designed for clinical accuracy and patient comfort.
 These sensors meet strict ISO and FDA standards and use biocompatible materials to reduce skin irritation.
 MedLinket's sensors have a low failure rate and come in several types, such as Comfort Sponge, Elastic Non-Woven, and Transparent Ventilated, to fit different needs.
-They work with most major monitors and cost less than many other brands.
+They work with most major monitors — including Philips, GE Healthcare, Mindray, and Nellcor — and cost less than many other brands.
 These features make them a smart choice for hospitals in the United States.
 MedLinket's sensors are especially helpful for neonates and children, who need gentle and reliable monitoring.
+For example, the Nellcor MAX-N compatible neonatal disposable sensor and Masimo LNCS Neo compatible neonatal sensor are designed with gentle adhesion for delicate skin.
+Read our full guide on how to choose the right disposable SpO2 sensors for medical use.

 Respiratory Rate & Temperature